ruilisi/weibo-crawler/README.md

-# go_crawler
+# weibo-crawler

-Go_crawler is a crawler project based on golang colly framework to crawl weibo sites and get information.
+Weibo-crawler is a crawler project based on golang colly framework to crawl weibo sites and get information.
 It crawls web content by regular expressions and Xpath selector, spatially transforms keywords using word vector model, and clusters text content by HDBSCAN clustering algorithm.

 ## Features

-**Comprehensive capture of user information
+* Comprehensive capture of user information
-Multi-dimensional collection of weibo content
+* Multi-dimensional collection of weibo content
-Timed incremental acquisition
+* Timed incremental acquisition
-Keyword Cluster Analysis
+* Keyword Cluster Analysis
-Category hotspot sorting**
+* Category hotspot sorting

-Go_crawler is based on following tools
+Weibo-crawler is based on following tools

 |name|description|
 |------|--------|